bitvora/haven/docs/verify.md

 If you encounter any issues during verification, please:

 1. Ensure you've downloaded all required files
-2. Check that you've imported the GPG keys correctly
+2. Check that you've imported the PGP keys correctly
 3. Verify that you're using the correct commands for your operating system